tarwn/lessthandot-hugo/blogs/content/posts/2013-06-26-bluemetal-architects-chicago-and-the.md

 excerpt: |

-  It's been a bit longer than a month, back when I posted “A Month with BlueMetal”.
+  It's been a bit longer than a month, back when I posted "A Month with BlueMetal".
 I'm going on several months now and have started a building process in my own professional development that is down a path that fits right into where I wanted for al&hellip;
 url: /index.php/itprofessionals/professionaldevelopment/bluemetal-architects-chicago-and-the/
 views:
   - 3539